ansible/ansible-examples/lamp_haproxy/README.md

 It also includes examples to do a rolling update of a stack without affecting the service.

-(To use this demonstration with Amazon Web Services, please use the "aws" sub-directory.)
+(To use this demonstration with Amazon Web Services, please use the `aws` sub-directory.)

 You can also optionally configure a Nagios monitoring node.